Chinese Car Brands

 Nanjing Automobile Corporation Logo

 Nanjing Automobile Corporation has a long history dating back to the early era of Chinese automobile manufacturing.
-It began in 1947 when the People’s Liberation Army captured the city of Nanjing, where there was an automobile workshop.
-On the basis of this workshop, which was named Nanjing Automobile, they began to produce the first light-duty trucks in the PRC.
+It began in 1947 when the People’s Liberation Army captured Nanjing, where there was an automobile workshop.
+Nanjing Automobile began producing the PRC’s first light-duty trucks based on this workshop.

-Then, the manufacturer obtained the rights to use foreign technologies and, at the expense of this, expanded the model range.
+Then, the manufacturer obtained the rights to use foreign technologies and expanded the model range at the expense of this.
 Over time, it opened new plants, created joint ventures with foreign companies, and acquired several brands (Yuejin, MG, Soyat).

 Yuejin